Anderson Valley AVA

 High quality wines and success in competitions was not enough however, as Edmeades became victim to the late 1980s high-supply, low-demand syndrome plaguing the California wine industry.
 “It was a real struggle,” says a disappointed Deron Edmeades.
 “The wine industry was soft and we were at a level that proved difficult to keep it going; too small for most distributors and too big to do it all ourselves.”

 In 1988, recognizing the Anderson Valley as a valuable grape growing area, fast-growing Kendall-Jackson purchased the Edmeades property.
 Today under the Kendall-Jackson flag, winemaker Van Williamson continues the Edmeades Winery legacy.
 The original vineyard has been expanded to 68 acres and replanted in even amounts to Pinot Noir and Chardonnay.
 Not surprising, the winery still devotes the lion’s share of its production to Zinfandel.
 In fact, they currently have four different bottlings of Zinfandel with yet another on its way.
 “I select the best Zinfandel grapes I can find along the hillside in Mendocino County,” says Van.
-Sources such as the Zeni, Eagle Point and Ciapusci Vineyards provide a steady stream of world class Zinfandel grapes.
+Sources such as the Zeni, Eagle Point and Ciapusci Vineyards provide a steady stream of world-class Zinfandel grapes.

 Looking ahead we can expect more of the same high quality Zinfandel, Pinot Noir, and Chardonnay that has not only help to bolster the Edmeades Winery reputation, but all of as well.
+We are happy to introduce this award-winning winery to our wine of the month club members!

 Dear Platinum Wine Club Members,

 Our winemaking staff is delighted to share with you our 1996 Mendocino Zinfandel, the signature wine from Edmeades.
-We focus on crafting powerful and complex Zinfandel from Mendocino County’s remarkable old vine vineyards.
-The ’96 vintage offers fragrant aromas of raspberries, black cherries and black pepper… Lush and round in the mouth, the deeply concentrated fruitiness is balanced by a firm structure.
+We focus on crafting powerful and complex Zinfandel from Mendocino County's remarkable old vine vineyards.
+The '96 vintage offers fragrant aromas of raspberries, black cherries and black pepper.
+Lush and round in the mouth, the deeply concentrated fruitiness is balanced by a firm structure.

 Our 1996 Zinfandel was harvested from select hillside vineyards in the Redwood Valley viticultural area, above the Russian River.
 Most of these vineyards were planted around the forties as Italian immigrant families settled into the Mendocino area, bringing a long tradition of grape growing and winemaking.
 We are blessed with having the intensely flavorful fruit from these old head-trained vineyards.